 Schoch (1979) has served is General Counsel for the Railroad Commission of Texas.
 The Commission has jurisdiction over oil and gas development, pipelines, natural gas utilities, and mining in Texas.
 He is involved in environmental regulatory matters associated with energy development, including cutting-edge issues such as induced seismicity potentially associated with hydraulic fracturing operations, as well as flaring of gas that is unconnected to gathering systems.
 In his prior leadership roles in several leading corporations Schoch handled a wide range of environmental matters, including operational issues in global manufacturing, due diligence in numerous acquisitions, and hazardous materials claims arising out of discontinued operations or various disposal sites.

-Seidman (2009) is the Assistant General Counsel for NAAQS Implementation and Interstate Transport in the Air and Radiation Law Office in U.S. EPA's Office of General Counsel and has been at attorney at EPA since January 2016.
+Seidman (2009) is the Assistant General Counsel for Visibility, Interstate Transport, and Stratospheric Ozone in U.S. EPA's Office of General Counsel and has been at attorney at EPA since January 2016.
 Although her current practice focuses on Clean Air Act implementation, before joining EPA, Seidman had a broad practice ranging from volunteering at the Environmental Law Institute to working in environmental law practice areas at law firms in Cleveland, Ohio and Washington, DC.
 While in private practice, Seidman's practice included litigation and compliance and regulatory counseling for nearly all the major environmental law statutes.

 Lisa D. Sutton